robertjskelton/robertjskelton.github.io/_posts/2023-03-01-ferrari-360-repair-at-vlads-autobahn.markdown

 Also put in some info about dealing with State Farm insurance on an agreed value policy.

 ### 5/24/2022 - Day 0
 Drop car off for work to be done.
 Was quoted 1 month for car to be picked up and completed.
 Vlad offers to sell me his Ferrari 360 Modular wheels.
 I decline.
+He says they will fix it up real nice, it'll be in perfect shape when it is done, and says he will even roll the fenders on it for free, and says he has some other surprises for me.

 ### 5/31/2022 - 7 days after drop off
 Bought some new stock Ferrari 360 "starfish" rims to replace the 20" rims that came on my Ferrari. $1,400 with tires, picked up in Orlando.